Home / Hotels in London / A penthouse stay at nhow London hotel, east London

 We shared a starter of a rosemary doughnut with parma ham and pickles

 The great thing about nhow London hotel though is its location.
-Within just a couple of minutes you can walk to either Angel Islington and the bar and restaurants of Upper Street, or head in the other direction and in the same amount of time be in Old Street.
+It is just a few minutes from Angel Islington and the bar and restaurants of Upper Street by foot, or walk in the other direction and in the same amount of time be in Old Street.
 We opted for Old Street and the London Cocktail Club and well, the less said about the rest of the night the better….

 One of the many joys of a hotel stay is breakfast the following morning and we indulged in two full English breakfasts delivered by room service.
 The service was prompt and friendly and the coffee was good, but the food could only be described as adequate and until the full restaurant opens it might be best to try out some of the many fantastic brunch options available around Islington, Old Street and Shoreditch.